MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/About.md

 Describes the features of the Registry provider.

 ### [about_Regular_Expressions](about_Regular_Expressions.md)
-Describes regular expressions in Windows PowerShell.
+Describes regular expressions in PowerShell.

 ### [about_Remote](about_Remote.md)
-Describes how to run remote commands in Windows PowerShell.
+Describes how to run remote commands in PowerShell.

 ### [about_Remote_Disconnected_Sessions](about_Remote_Disconnected_Sessions.md)
 Explains how to disconnect from and reconnect to a PSSession

 ### [about_Remote_FAQ](about_Remote_FAQ.md)
-Contains questions and answers about running remote commands in Windows PowerShell.
+Contains questions and answers about running remote commands in PowerShell.

 ### [about_Remote_Jobs](about_Remote_Jobs.md)
 Describes how to run background jobs on remote computers.